AlexLepauvre/AlexLepauvre/presentations.md

     <h3 class="presentation-title">Introducing curvenote and pylustrator </h3>
     <p class="presentation-abstract">
         In this meeting, I presented new tools I have recently discovered, making the process of writing a paper and creating  figures much more transparent, reproducible and efficient with python.
-I first introduce the <curvenote href="[url](https://curvenote.com/docs/publish/cli-overview)"> client, a tool that enables to integrate the output of Jupyter notebook cells in a separate markdown (MyST) that can be exported to papers templates from various journals.
-I then introduced the <pylustrator href="[url](https://pylustrator.readthedocs.io/en/latest/)"> python package, which provides a GUI to organize figure panels and returns the modified matplotlib to generate the figure!
+I first introduce the <a href="[url](https://curvenote.com/docs/publish/cli-overview)">curvenote</a> client, a tool that enables to integrate the output of Jupyter notebook cells in a separate markdown (MyST) that can be exported to papers templates from various journals.
+I then introduced the <a href="[url](https://pylustrator.readthedocs.io/en/latest/)">pylustrator</a> python package, which provides a GUI to organize figure panels and returns the modified matplotlib to generate the figure!
     </p>
   </div>
 </div>